Coghlan et al. 2015 - Heavy Metals in Traditional Chinese Medicine Products

 Methods (brief)

-Sixteen heavy metals were determined under ultra-trace clean conditions using sector-field ICP-MS (Thermo Fisher Scientific ELEMENT XR).
-Samples were mixed with an indium internal standard and introduced by autosampler under metal-free conditions.
-Instrumental blanks, full procedural blanks, replicates, and quality-control standards were run throughout.
-Heavy-metal non-compliance was evaluated against TGA threshold daily intake values for lead, cadmium, and arsenic using product dosage instructions.
+Sixteen heavy metals were determined under ultra-trace clean conditions using sector-field ICP-MS (Thermo Fisher Scientific ELEMENT XR) at the Curtin University ultra-clean TRACE facility.
+Samples were mixed with an indium internal standard and introduced via an Elemental Scientific Seafast II autosampler enclosed in a metal-free hood.
+Instrumental and full procedural blanks (3% HNO3), replicates, and quality-control standards (High Purity Standards CWW-TM-A) were run throughout.
+Internal-standard-normalized ion intensities were quantified against matrix-matched external standards prepared by serial dilution from commercial primary standards; results were blank-subtracted and dilution-corrected.
+Heavy-metal non-compliance was evaluated against TGA threshold daily intake values for lead, cadmium, and arsenic using product dosage instructions for a 60 kg person.

 Implications